0f27/qe/README.md

-# QE - quick Qemu command shorterner and VM launcher
+# QE - powerful and easy to use VM launcher based on Qemu

 ## Examples